-As of December 31, 2017 and 2018, substantially all of the Group's cash and cash equivalents as well as restricted cash were held in major financial institutions located in the PRC, which management considers to be of high credit quality.
+As of December 31, 2017, 2018 and 2019, substantially all of the Group's cash and cash equivalents as well as restricted cash were held in major financial institutions located in the PRC, which management considers to be of high credit quality.

-Three major funding institutions of the Group funded loans which individually generated greater than 10% of total revenues for the years ended December 31, 2017 and 2018.
+Three major institutional funding partners of the Group funded loans which individually generated greater than 10% of total revenues for the years ended December 31, 2017, 2018 and 2019.